Franiac/TwitchLeecher/README.md

 ![Twitch Leecher Screenshot](http://www.fakesmilerevolution.com/files/fsr/twitchleecher/tl14.jpg)

+# This is fork from Franiac

+This project is fork from original version, with some improvement (from my point of view)

+I will improve it futher, you can ask any quastion

 ## Is this project alive?????

 Yes!
 Just because there are no commits for a longer period of time, does not mean the project is dead.
 I am a human being with a life and TL never was an still is not my top priority.
 I will always try to keep it running if there are breaking changes, but new features can take time.
 If I dicide to discontinue TL (which is very unlikely) you WILL be informed very clearly.